OwenT1/qb-multicharacter/README.md

 Preview 2: https://streamable.com/z2pxnr

-This is my second script I have edited if you enjoy my scrips please join the Discord!
+This is my second script I have edited if you enjoy these edits please join the Discord!

 Steps to install: